amroakkad/thingworx-async-tasks/README.md

 # thingworx-async-tasks
-[Unofficial/Not Supported] Contains the code of the ThingWorx AsyncTasks Extension built on Extension SDK version 9.4 (not provided here).
+[**Unofficial/Not Supported**] Contains the code of the ThingWorx AsyncTasks Extension built on Extension SDK version 9.4 (not provided here).

-[Work in progress]
+**This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite.
+This project is licensed under the terms of the MIT license.**

 This is an Ant Eclipse (Version: 2023-12 (4.30.0)) project that uses the ThingWorx Eclipse plugin, available in the support.ptc.com portal under the ThingWorx platform downloads.
 1. Install the ThingWorx Eclipse plugin v 9.0.1.202102191527